211tbc/synthesis/docs/synthesis_install_read_me.txt

 #need to fix this: the generated ./bin/python does not have the   '~/myrestservice/synthesis/synthesis', path in it.
 Need to manually add it until buildout is fixed.
 Probably just need to add 'develop synthesis/synthesis' to buildout
 ~/myrestservice$ cd synthesis
 ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini start
-or make it run outside the console: ~/myrestservice/synthesis$ ../bin/python paster serve --daemon --pid-file=./paster.pid --log-file=./paster.log ./development.ini start
+or make it run outside the console: ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve --daemon --pid-file=./paster.pid --log-file=./paster.log ./development.ini start
 stop it with: ~/myrestservice/synthesis$ ../bin/python ../bin/paster --pid-file=./paster.pid serve ./development.ini stop

 -Note, on first run, the wget operation above will drop index.html files into you input_files folder, but it'll just get moved to failed_files.